Grown-Up Goals. Kid-Sized Joy. Learning in disguise.

 Puppet Shows: Encourage children to create and perform puppet shows using hand puppets, finger puppets, or sock puppets.

 Storytelling with Props: Use props like scarves, hats, and stuffed animals to enhance storytelling.
+Encourage children to use props to act out stories and retell them in their own words.

 Interactive Read-Alouds: Involve children in the storytelling process by asking questions, making predictions, and retelling parts of the story.